php/policies/feature-proposals.rst

 -  A link to the discussion thread.
 -  A notice if there are multiple votes to cast, as each requires a separate form submission.
--  The exact date and time the vote will end, with minute precision and timezone.
+-  The date and time the vote will end.

 The end of the vote MUST additionally be specified in the voting widget on the RFC so that it will auto-close at the specified timestamp.